mrazomej/AutoEncoderToolkit.jl/docs/src/rhvae.md

 tensor.
 To facilitate the dispatch of the necessary functions associated with this second network, we also provide a [`MetricChain`](@ref MetricChain) struct.

+!!! warning
+    HVAEs require the computation of nested gradients.
+This means that the AutoDiff framework must differentiate a function of an already AutoDiff differentiated function.
+This is known to be problematic for `Julia`'s AutoDiff backends.
+See [details below](@ref gradhamiltonian) to understand how to we circumvent this problem.

 ## Reference

 > Chadebec, C., Mantoux, C. & Allassonnière, S. Geometry-Aware Hamiltonian